 Nothing will look or feel more natural that an oil finish.
 Your fingertips can really feel the grain of the wood.

 Oil based Urethane Finishes: Arm-R-Seal

-Oil based Urethane finishes are our best compromise finish between the chemical free oil finishes and the spray finishes we use.
+Oil based Urethane finishes are our best compromise finish between the chemical free oil finishes and the spray finishes that we use.
 They are food safe, but not chemical free.
 They are a little more satin than the oil finish.
 This means they will have a higher sheen.
 This sheen will dull some in time, but it definitely presents a bit more "shiny" than the Rubio oil.
-Our oil based urethane finishes are nearly as stain resistant as sprays.
+Our oil based urethane finishes are nearly as stain resistant as spray finishes.
 They are easy to refinish, but should be done by someone who knows what they're doing (whereas a Rubio finish is so easy it can be done by you!).
 Similar to a Rubio oil finish, it can be refinished in your home.
-There is a little more finesse to the refinishing, but it's not difficult.
 If you don't have an issue with chemicals, and you want the look of oil and the ease of refinishing/touching up that you do not have with a spray finish, then an oil based urethane finish may be a good option for you.
 It is also the middle ground as far as pricing goes.

 Spray finishes: ML Campbell's Krystal lacquer, or Milesi's 2K Acrylic spray finishes